avaneev/prvhash/README.md

 	rs = Seed >> 32 | Seed << 32;
 	Hash ^= rs;
 	out = lcg ^ rs;

+You may wonder, what's the quality difference between this "ideal" function and the "production" one, currently implemented in the `prvhash_core.h` file?
+A short answer: there is no practical difference.
+The entropy propagation latency depends on the structure of the function and the state variable size.
+The "ideal" function having minimal latency gets a fast entropy propagation even with 8-bit state variables.
+The current "production" function propagates the entropy slower, and for 8-bit state variables requires more hash array passes.
+However, if 16-bit state variables are used, there is no practical difference between the "ideal" and "production" functions.
+This equality is further strengthened when 64-bit state variables are used.

 ## Method's Philosophy ##